-- 1) Promotion When an employee is promoted to a position in a higher salary grade, the rate of pay shall be at least the minimum rate of the new position range and not be lower than the employee's current pay rate. - 2) Demotion When an employee is voluntarily or involuntarily demoted to a lower salary grade, the employee's rate of pay may be reduced to a lower rate comparable to other employees performing similar job duties. - 3) Transfer When an employee is transferred to the same position that is classified in the same salary grade, they may not receive a pay increase.
-However, depending upon the job responsibilities and qualifications of the new position, a pay increase may be warranted for transfers to different positions in the same pay grade. - 4) Reclassification: When an employee's position is reclassified to a higher salary grade, the employee shall receive a pay increase.
-When an employee's position is reclassified to a lower salary grade or remains on the same salary grade, the employee's salary shall not change.
+- 1. Promotion When an employee is promoted to a position in a higher salary grade, the rate of pay shall be at least the minimum rate of the new position range and not be lower than the employee's current pay rate. - 2.
+Demotion When an employee is voluntarily or involuntarily demoted to a lower salary grade, the employee's rate of pay may be reduced to a lower rate comparable to other employees performing similar job duties. - 3.
+Transfer When an employee is transferred to the same position that is classified in the same salary grade, they may not receive a pay increase. - 4.
+Reclassification: When an employee's position is reclassified to a higher salary grade, the employee shall receive a pay increase.
+When an employee's position is reclassified to a lower salary grade, the demotion process will follow.

-J. EMPLOYEE PAY
+K.EMPLOYEE PAY

 The City makes every effort to ensure that employees receive their pay on time.
 City employees shall be paid generally through direct deposit on a bi-weekly basis, with payday being every other Thursday.
-There are some employees who were hired prior to the bi-weekly conversion and remain on a weekly basis.
-Those employees are paid every Thursday.
-Employees who are currently paid on a weekly basis and receive a promotion shall be moved to a bi-weekly basis.
 Employees with questions about their pay should contact the designated pay clerk for their division/department within the pay period in question or immediately thereafter.
 If a pay clerk is not available, contact the City Payroll Office.

-- 1) Final Pay Employees who separate from City employment shall be paid their wages in full on the next regular payday, not to exceed twenty-one (21) days from the date of separation.
-In unusual circumstances, a Department Head may make arrangements for earlier payment. - 2) Lost Paychecks Employees are responsible for their paychecks after they have been issued.
+- Final Pay Employees who separate from City employment shall be paid their wages in full on the next regular payday, not to exceed twenty-one (21) days from the date of separation.
+In unusual circumstances, a Department Head may make arrangements for earlier payment. - 2.
+Lost Paychecks Employees are responsible for their paychecks after they have been issued.
 Checks lost or otherwise missing should be reported immediately to the Payroll Office so that a stop-payment order may be initiated.
 The Payroll Office shall determine if and when a new check should be issued to replace a lost or missing check.
-This replacement check may take up to seven (7) days, depending upon the circumstances. - 3) Unclaimed Paychecks Paychecks not claimed by employees within one (1) week of the date issued must be returned by the supervisor to the Payroll Office.
+This replacement check may take up to seven (7) days, depending upon the circumstances.

+3. Unclaimed Paychecks - Paychecks not claimed by employees within one (1) week of the date issued must be returned by the supervisor to the Payroll Office.